MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps/api-surface/msapp.md

 ## Remarks

-The MSApp object and its members are supported only for Windows apps using JavaScript (WWAs).
-Like many WWA objects, the MSApp object only exists in the local context of a WWA (that is, an HTML document in a WWA loaded via the ms-appx URI scheme); otherwise, the object doesn’t exist (and consequently, none of its methods and properties are available).
+The MSApp object and its members are supported only for Windows apps using JavaScript (including PWAs accessing Windows API features).
+The MSApp object only exists in the local context of an HTML document in a Windows app loaded via the ms-appx URI scheme; otherwise, the object doesn’t exist (and consequently, none of its methods and properties are available).

 ## MSApp Methods